Benue River

-Benue River (la Bénoué), previously known as the Chadda River or Tchadda, is the major tributary of the Niger River.
-The size of its catchment basin is 319,000 km^{2} (123,000 sq mi).
-Almost its entire length of approximately 1400 km is navigable during the summer months.
+Benue River (la Bénoué), previously known as the Chadda River or Tchadda, is the major tributary of the Niger River and also is the second-longest river in Nigeria.
+The size of its catchment basin is 319,000 km2.
+Almost its entire length of approximately 1,400 km is navigable during the summer months.
 As a result, it is an important transportation route in the regions through which it flows.
-The name Benue comes from Binuwe, meaning 'Mother of Waters’ in the Batta language.
+The name Benue comes from bernor, meaning 'river or lake of hippos’ in the Tiv.

 The River Benue looking south east from Jimeta.

 Map showing the Benue River drainage basin.

 Geography

 The Benue rises in the Adamawa Plateau of northern Cameroon, from where it flows west, and through the town of Garoua and Lagdo Reservoir, into Nigeria south of the Mandara mountains, and through Jimeta, Ibi and Makurdi before meeting the Niger River at Lokoja.

-Large tributaries are the Faro River, the Gongola River and the Mayo Kébbi, which connects it with the Logone River (part of the Lake Chad system) during floods.
-Other tributaries include Taraba River and River Katsina Ala.
+Large tributaries are the Faro, the Gongola and the Mayo Kébbi, which connects it with the Logone (part of the Lake Chad system) during floods.
+Other tributaries include Taraba, Donga and Katsina Ala.

 At the point of confluence, the Benue exceeds the Niger by volume.
-The mean discharge before 1960 was 3,477 m3/s for the Benue and 2,863 m3/s for the Niger.
-During the following decades, the runoff of both rivers decreased markedly due to irrigation.
+The mean discharge before 1960 was 3,400 m3/s for the Benue and 3,000 m3/s for the Niger.

 Climate

 Benue State has a tropical savanna climate.
 It is warm every month of the year throughout both wet and dry seasons.
-The annual temperature is 34°C and there is about 244 inch of rain in a year.
-The state has an average humidity of 61%, dew point of 25 °C, an UV-index of 7 and it is mainly dry for 169 days in a year.
+The annual temperature is 34 °C. The state has an average humidity of 61%, dew point of 25 °C, an UV-index of 7 and it is mainly dry for 169 days in a year.